Why the benefits outweigh the potential drawbacks for many MFin candidates.

 A Master's in Finance versus an MBA: Which is the better degree?
 The answer depends on your career path.
 A degree in Finance would be the best choice if you want to develop and demonstrate financial skills.

-A Finance master's is a practical degree that builds technical knowledge and capabilities, particularly valued in banking and finance.
-Earning the degree demonstrates your ability to apply yourself and understand numbers, launching or boosting your career in the field.
+A Finance master's is a practical degree that builds technical knowledge and capabilities.
+It i particularly valued in banking and finance.
+Earning the degree demonstrates your ability to apply yourself and understand numbers.

-On the other hand, an MBA is a generalist degree with an emphasis on management and leadership, providing a better understanding of management principles and strategies.
+On the other hand, an MBA is a generalist degree with an emphasis on management and leadership.
+It provides a better understanding of management principles and strategies.

 Salary comparisons between the degrees don't provide answers as they are not fully comparable.
 An MBA is like a finishing course for managers, meaning MBA salaries are consistently high.
 In a Finance program, many students may be early in their career and looking to gain technical skills as well as management knowledge.
 Both degrees lead to lucrative job opportunities.